 Do you accept or sell theatre vouchers?

-No, but we do sell our own Watermill Gift Vouchers which may be used to buy tickets, meals, drinks or merchandise at the theatre.
+No, but we do sell our own Watermill Gift Vouchers which may be used to buy tickets through the box office or online.

 Apart from seeing a show, is there anything else I can do at The Watermill?